 You may not think much about window appearance – the whole point is to look through them, after all – but fiberglass and vinyl windows have some aesthetic differentiators worth noting.
 Fiberglass windows can be painted, customized upon purchase and can closely mimic the appearance of wood windows.
 But if you want to paint vinyl windows, it's not advised since they don't hold paint well.
 They're less stable than fiberglass and are more likely to warp.

-Part of the price difference is attributable to the fact that fiberglass windows must be professionally installed and cannot be purchased from a home improvement store.
+An additional part of the price difference is attributable to the fact that fiberglass windows must be professionally installed and cannot be purchased from a home improvement store.
 This means it is not some window off the shelf.
-On the plus side, this should provide some peace of mind because you’ll be getting the best possible product as well as installation with an expert’s touch.
+On the plus side, this should provide some peace of mind because you’ll be getting the best possible product as well as installation with a certified installation company.